Distinguishing simple and complex contagion processes on networks: Abstract

 \section{Abstract}

-Contagion processes, including disease spreading, information diffusion, or social behaviors propagation, are often schematized as processes evolving on networks of interactions, either as simple contagion, i.e. involving one connection at a time, or as complex contagion, in which multiple interactions are needed for a contagion event.
+Contagion processes on networks, including disease spreading, information diffusion, or social behaviors propagation, can be modeled as simple contagion, i.e. involving one connection at a time, or as complex contagion, in which multiple interactions are needed for a contagion event.
 Empirical data on spreading processes however, even when available, do not easily allow to uncover which of these underlying contagion mechanisms is at work.
-We propose here a strategy to discriminate between several contagion mechanisms upon the observation of a single instance of a spreading process.
-The strategy is based on the observation of the order in which network nodes are infected, and on the measure of its correlation with their local topology.
-The relation between the order of infection and the topology depends indeed on the nodes susceptibility to infection and hence on the contagion mechanism.
-We obtain a classifier that, for each single realization of a spreading process, predicts with high accuracy the category of the underlying contagion mechanism.
-In particular, the classifier discriminates between processes of simple contagion, processes involving threshold mechanisms and processes driven by group interactions (i.e., by ``higher-order'' mechanisms).
-Its performance remains robust against partial observation of the process and for processes unfolding on previously unknown networks.
-Our results represent an important advance in the understanding of contagion processes by providing an efficient method using only limited information to distinguish between several possible contagion mechanisms.
+We propose a strategy to discriminate between these mechanisms upon the observation of a single instance of a spreading process.
+The strategy is based on the observation of the order in which network nodes are infected, and on its correlations with their local topology: these correlations differ between processes of simple contagion, processes involving threshold mechanisms and processes driven by group interactions (i.e., by “higher-order” mechanisms).
+Our results improve our understanding of contagion processes and provide a method using only limited information to distinguish between several possible contagion mechanisms.